jonaw2005/Vorlesungsplan/README.md

 - Supporting queries like "next lecture" or "lectures for a specific day."

 This file serves as the data layer for the Alexa skill, ensuring accurate and efficient responses to user queries.

+To just run `Timetable.py` you dont need all of the requirements from `requirements.txt`, you will see what packets need to be installed in your IDE once you open the file.

 ## Disclaimer